• Skip to primary navigation

 About Wendy

-Wendy Hubbard is a Pathwork Helper.
-She has studied and practiced the Pathwork® for 25 years.
-She teaches the Advanced Levels of Pathwork, leads groups and individual sessions.
-With her husband and Pathwork Helper Tom she leads couples groups and offers couples sessions.
-She is also certified in Hellinger Family Constellation Work and trained in Attachment and Trauma Work.
+Wendy Hubbard, M.Ed., SEP, is a Pathwork Helper and Somatic Experiencing (SE) Practitioner.
+She has studied and practiced the Pathwork® for 25 years and SE for 10 years.
+She is also certified in Hellinger Family Constellation Work and Dynamic Attachment Re-patterning Experience (DARe).
 This rich mix of modalities and trainings informs her work and enables her to bring hope and healing to her clients.
+She provides individual and couples sessions and leads therapeutic groups and trainings, often with her husband, Pathwork Helper Tom Hubbard.

 Read more about Wendy...